wa-img

 In Al Ain, businesses in various industries, particularly in the food, cosmetics, and pharmaceuticals sectors, must adhere to Halal standards to ensure that their products are compliant with Islamic law.
 Halal Certification is the process of verifying that a product, whether food, cosmetics, or pharmaceutical, meets the requirements of Sharia (Islamic law), ensuring it is permissible for Muslim consumers.

-At Normeira, we provide Halal certification services in Al Ain to businesses across these sectors, helping you meet the growing demand for Halal products.
+At NORMEIRA, we provide Halal certification services in Al Ain to businesses across these sectors, helping you meet the growing demand for Halal products.
 As an EIAC-accredited certification body, we conduct impartial audits to assess your products and processes, ensuring they comply with Halal standards.

 What is Halal Certification?